transkatgirl/nightcore.sh/README.md

 - FLAC (for further compressing audio)

 ## Usage
 Once dependencies are installed, download the script to your computer.
-Then, open the script, and adjust the built-in options as you see fit (there are options both at the beginning and the end of the script).
+Then, open the script, and adjust the built-in options as you see fit.

 Once the script is configured, name your input files `input.(audio format)` and `input.(image format)`, and create a `speed.txt` file with a numeric speed multiplier (like `1.2`).
 Then run the script like so: `bash nightcore.sh`.